cninja/pEigthP/README.md

 ob_end_peigthp();
 ?>
 ```
-Remember, if you do it this way, then you will need to configure your webserver to not allow p8p files to be displayed if someone where to access the p8p file directly.
+Remember, if you do it this way, then you will need to configure your webserver to not allow p8p files to be displayed if someone were to access the p8p file directly.
 In other words: make sure that http://www.yourserver.com/file.p8p does not show a random internet stranger the source code to your website.

-All functions and global variables in PHP are acssable to pEigthP.
+All functions and global variables in PHP are accessible to pEigthP.
 ```
 <?php
 include('pEigthP.php');